 A memorial service is scheduled for Friday, July 3, 2020, at 3:00 p.m., at the United Church of Christ in Spearfish, SD.

-To send flowers to Rudy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rudy Stradinger, please visit our floral store.